scottcwilson/ort/README.md

 I knew the best solution would be to use an API to generate the links under the control of a static site generator, but I wasn't aware of any SDK toolsets that facilitated the use of the <a href="http://docs.aws.amazon.com/AWSECommerceService/latest/DG/ProgrammingGuide.html">Product Advertising API</a>.
 Since I had very carefully <i>not searched</i> for any such utilities, this lack of awareness was mostly cluelessness on my part. :(

 I initially wanted to use <a href="https://gohugo.io/">Hugo</a>, but I stumbled upon a gem that took care of the Amazon Affiliate lookups, so I realized that Ruby was the way to go.
+So here are the tools I chose:

 <ul>
 <li><a href="http://jekyllrb.com/">Jekyll</a> - A static site generator</li>